bgopikrishna/content/blog/getting-started-with-webpack.md

 </html>
 ```

-Let's add the `HtmlWebpackPlugin` plugin in the webpack config.
+Now add the `HtmlWebpackPlugin` plugin in the webpack config.
 Then we can go through the contents of the `src/index.html` file.

 ```javascript {2,3-4}